wyarejali/Divinationkit-For-Divi/readme.txt

 ## Divi Nation Kit Lite contains 10 free custom modules and more to coming soon. ##

-- <a href="https://divinationkit.com/modules/advanced-divider" target="_blank">Advanced Divider</a> - To seperate two section.
+- <a href="https://divinationkit.com/modules/advanced-divider" target="_blank">Advanced Divider</a> - To separate two section.
 Your will find 2 types of divider.
 1. Divider with icon 2.
 Divider with text.
 And you will full control to customize those dividers.
 - <a href="https://divinationkit.com/modules/flipcard" target="_blank">Flip Card</a> with 4 types of flip card effect to choose from (Flip Left, Flip Right, Flip Up and Flip Down), you can create stunning interactive content that converts.
 - <a href="https://divinationkit.com/modules/icon-box" target="_blank">Icon Box</a> - Can help you to define features with each item highlighted by it’s own icon.
 - <a href="https://divinationkit.com/modules/icon-list" target="_blank">Icon List</a> - Create an easy-to-manage list of items, with each item highlighted by it’s own icon.